ckan/ckanext-validation/README.md

 ```

-If we store this schema agaisnt a resource, it will be used to perform a more thorough validation.
+If we store this schema against a resource, it will be used to perform a more thorough validation.
 For instance, updating the resource with the following data would fail validation with a variety of errors, even if the general structure of the file is correct:

 | id  | location | date       | measurement | observations   |